Pile-Up Crash Kills Pedestrian Near San Francisco State University

 Reach Out to a Dedicated Attorney

 Alcohol-related crashes often cause serious pedestrian injuries.
-For a free consultation with an experienced Campbell car accident lawyer, contact Solution Now Law Firm.
+For a free consultation with an experienced San Jose car accident lawyer, contact Solution Now Law Firm.
 We routinely handle matters in Santa Clara County and nearby jurisdictions.